wuyichen24/system-design-interview/interview/Procedure.md

    - Step 2.1: Estimate traffic/usage
       - Identify the system is read-heavy or write-heavy.
          - Estimate read-write ratio (The ratio between read actions and write actions).
-      - Estimate the total number of users and daily active users (DAU)
+      - Estimate the total number of users and Daily Active Users (DAU)
          - USER_NUM.
       - Estimate the number of read actions and write actions per user per month/week/day.
          - ACTION_NUM_PER_USER.